 The SG Governing Body will act in accordance with Section 175 / Section 157 of the Education Act 2002 and the supporting statutory guidance 'KCSiE (September 2023)' to safeguard and promote the welfare of children in this school.
-They will also act in accordance with the Prevent Duty Guidance for England and Wales (March 2015).
-The Prevent Duty is supplemented by non-statutory advice and a briefing note: The Prevent Duty Departmental advice for schools and childminders (June 2015) and The use of social media for on-line radicalisation (July 2015).
-As a boarding school SG is aware that the school has additional factors to consider with regard to safeguarding and complies fully with the National Minimum Standards for Boarding.
+They will also act in accordance with the Prevent Duty Guidance for England and Wales (2023).
+As a boarding school SG is aware that the school has additional factors to consider with regard to safeguarding and complies fully with the National Minimum Standards for Boarding (2022).